tsackton/taelgarverse/docs/campaigns/dunmari-frontier/scrying-and-spying/vision-of-govir-s-research.md

 ---
-tags: [status/unknown]
-title: Vision of Govir's Research
+{title: Vision of Govir's Research}
 ---
 Govir is sitting in the Archives, reading.
 He has written a letter, and has spread it out over four pages of text on his desk, clearly visible and easy to read.